 Conducting a cash flow analysis to accurately calculate cash flow (which can include cash inflows, cash outflows, net income, debt payments, income statements, and more) at regular intervals will let you see potential issues before they become significant problems.
 Do so at least once a month or once a quarter.
 In dire situations, a look at your cash flow every week may be necessary to ensure you stay on top of your payments as well as your financial planning.

 Why do businesses struggle with cash flow?

 Cash flow can be a challenge to manage no matter the size of your business or whatever industry it operates in.
 While you might generate enough cash from sales to pay off your debts, what if the deadline to pay arrives before you receive the money?

-Modernizing and streamlining the way you manage your purchasing process requires some focus.
+Modernizing and streamlining the way you manage your purchasing process is the only way to accurately plan and stay on top.
+But it requires some focus.
 Successful businesses must strike the right balance between revenue generated and expenses paid.
+A truly optimized operating cash flow (taking all operating expenses into account) takes many attempts and a lot of attention.
 When it comes to cash flow management, it’s all about timing and understanding the invoice and payment cycles your business relies on.

 How to solve the problem: